The Killian Curse: The Traitor

-In the new year at Killian High, Killian warned the Room 21 students that there was a traitor among them.
-Since there was a new girl Billie, everyone thought it was her.
+In the new year at Killian High, Killian told the Room 21 students that there was a traitor among them.
+Billie, the new girl, was blamed.

-Afterwards the traitor lets go of Byron but said he let go, shone a torch in Celia and Jack's eyes, took Will's Voodoo doll, tripped David over as he was running away from demons on Killian's Island, tried to stop Elizabeth exiting her cursed kendo game, ties up Miles, pushes Johnny off the desk when he shrunk, stealing Elizabeth's phone and then pretending to be Elizabeth before telling Te Aroha to go to the train station, takes off a chain to put Owen through a crematorium, locks the door when Karen is given her "punishment", locks the door of the bathroom and pushes Billie in through the mirror.
+The Traitor commits multiple heinous acts against their classmates, such as letting go of Byron after being told to, letting Jack and Celia be killed by the giant moth, taking Will's Voodoo doll, tripping David over as he was running away from demons on Killian's Island, trying to stop Elizabeth from exiting her cursed kendo game, tying up Miles, throwing Johnny off the desk while shrunken, stealing Elizabeth's phone and then using it to lure Te Aroha to the train station, letting Owen through a crematorium, locking the door when Karen is wrongly punished, and locking the door of the bathroom before pushing Billie in through the mirror.

-Most people in Room 21 are accused of being the traitor, including Karen (because of the rope burn on her hand), Katie (because of her drawing made Keith lose his soul), Tabetha (calling Owen making the dead man find his hiding spot) and David (because he was thought to have taken Will's Voodoo doll) just to name a few.
-But Billie is normally the one who get the blame for the traitor's actions.
-If one was to watch closely you can tell it is not her for a number of reasons.
+Most people in Room 21 are accused of being the Traitor, including Karen (because of the rope burn on her hand possessing it), Katie (because her drawing makes Keith lose his soul), Tabetha (calling Owen, making the dead man find his hiding spot) and David (because he was thought to have taken Will's Voodoo doll) just to name a few.
+However, Billie is normally the one who gets the blame for the traitor's actions.
+If one watches closely, they can tell it is not her for a number of reasons: